stanton26/AppDefense/labs/hcx-lab.md

 - IP and MAC address remapping is not required
 - No need to retrofit existing VM environment
 - Hybrid Cloud Extension provides warm and cold bulk migration, and bidirectional migration
-- Hybrid Cloud Extension simplifies your operational model Architected for SecurityArchitected for Security
+- Hybrid Cloud Extension simplifies your operational model Architected for Security
 - Ensure highly secure tethering of private and public clouds
 - Protect resources with resilient disaster recovery capabilities
 - Hybrid Cloud Extension hybrid DMZ enables portability of enterprise network and security practices to the cloud